ostafen/clover/README.md

 ### Skip/Limit Documents

 Sometimes, it can be useful to discard some documents from the output, or simply set a limit on the maximum number of results returned by a query.
-For this purpose, CloverDB provides the `Skip()` and `Limit()` functions, both accepting an interger $n$ as parameter.
+For this purpose, CloverDB provides the `Skip()` and `Limit()` functions, both accepting an integer $n$ as parameter.

 ```go
 // discard the first 10 documents from the output,